crazyc4t/blog/content/posts/terminalcustom.md

 That is to add the *personal package archives*, that is a personal repository where you can download software from the owner of the software, being the latest version and overall better, in this case from alacritty and fish devs.

-`sudo apt update && sudo apt install alacritty fish neovim -y`
+`sudo apt update && sudo apt install alacritty bat fish neovim -y`

 This will refresh the repo list and install it!

 **Fedora/RHEL:**
-`sudo dnf install alacritty fish neovim` Easy isn't it?
+`sudo dnf install alacritty bat fish neovim` Easy isn't it?

 **Arch (btw):**
-`sudo pacman -S alacritty fish neovim` You already know.
+`sudo pacman -S alacritty bat fish neovim` You already know.

-**Uninstalling Alacritty, Fish and Neovim**
+**Uninstalling Alacritty, Fish, Bat and Neovim**

 This is the case if you don't like it

 **Ubuntu/Debian:**

 First, remove the software:
-`sudo apt remove --auto-remove alacritty fish neovim`
+`sudo apt remove --auto-remove alacritty fish bat neovim`

 Then, the *PPA's*
 `sudo add-apt-repository --remove ppa:aslatter/ppa && sudo add-apt-repository --remove ppa:fish-shell/release-3`

 **Fedora/RHEL:**

-`sudo dnf uninstall fish alacritty neovim`
+`sudo dnf remove fish alacritty bat neovim`

 **Arch (btw):**

-`sudo pacman -R alacritty fish neovim`
+`sudo pacman -R alacritty fish bat neovim`

 ## Installing nerd fonts!
 You can go to the official nerd fonts [github](https://github.com/ryanoasis/nerd-fonts) and follow their installation guides or use a **bash script** I created for installing nerd fonts the easiest way!